A cost-effective yet powerful cloud-based accounting tool is a must-have for any small to medium-sized business today.

 You can quickly create professional invoices (along with customized estimates and proposals) with your logo and a thank you email.
 You can accept credit cards and ACH, and automate reminders, tax calculation, and inventory tracking.
 It also offers multi-currency invoicing so you can bill clients in their local currency.

-FreshBooks enables you to connect your bank account to the tool so it will be updated with your most recent spending and thus, your business is always automatically up-to-date.
+FreshBooks enables you to connect your self-employed bank account to the tool so it will be updated with your most recent spending and thus, your business is always automatically up-to-date.
 You don’t have to manually track your expenses on spreadsheets.